codetak/Marlin-1.1.9-bugfix-BLTouch-Ender-3-Pro/README.md

 Use it at your own risk.

-Compiler flags need to be changed to fit latest features
+Compiler flags need to be changed to fit latest features available at platform.local.txt file(for Arduino IDE)